Operational history of the Luftwaffe (1939–1945): 1941

 The Soviet war effort in the first phase of the Eastern front war was severely hampered by the obsolete aviation industry.
 In 1941 the MiG-3, LaGG-3 and Yak-1 were just starting to roll off the production lines but were inferior in all-round performance to the Bf 109.
 Many of these aircraft were delivered before Barbarossa, but most of these were destroyed on the ground.

 The German advantage lay in high standards of tactical deployment, training and experience.
 The first task of the Luftwaffe was the destruction of the Soviet Air force to establish control of the skies.
 To achieve this, four Luftflotte (air fleets) were deployed with a strength of 4,389 aircraft, of which 2,598 were combat aircraft.
 In addition to this the German-Allied nations; Italy, Romania, Bulgaria and Hungary committed another 980 combat aircraft.
 Of the Luftwaffe contingent 929 were medium bombers.
 The Luftwaffe had fewer bombers than at the start of the Battle of Britain because of heavy losses the previous summer.

 The attack on 22 June 1941 came as a complete surprise to the Soviet High Command.
 Unprepared, the Red Air Force lost enormous numbers of aircraft on the ground.
 Many of the Red Air Force pilots had not been trained properly on the fighters they were allocated, making missions less effective.
 The situation was so one-sided that some Soviet pilots resorted to ramming German aircraft if they could.

 The scale of the Luftwaffe's victory on the first day of operations was doubted by its commander-in-chief, Hermann Göring.
 The official report claimed 1,489 Soviet aircraft destroyed.
 Göring ordered this checked.
 After picking their way through the wreckages across the front, Luftwaffe officers found that the tally exceeded 2,000.
 The Luftwaffe's losses stood at 78 (24 Bf 109s, 23 Ju 88s, 11 He 111s, 7 Bf 110s, 2 Ju 87s, 1 Do 17 and 10 transport and reconnaissance aircraft).
 Also lost were 12 aircraft from the Romanian Air Force.
+Due to the scale of the operations of 22 June 1941, however, losses of German aircraft paralleled those of the Luftwaffe's worst day in the Battle of Britain.

 In a desperate bid to stop the rapid German advance the Soviets sent huge waves of unescorted bombers to blunt the German Panzer divisions thrusts into Soviet territory.
 The result was appalling Soviet losses.
 Jagdgeschwader 77 shot down 47 VVS bombers on the 25 June.
 A particularly disastrous day for the Russians came on 29 June when Jagdgeschwader 51 shot down 65 bombers during the day.
 By the 18 July it had shot down 500 Soviet aircraft in combat.